Tyalgum, NSW, 2484

 Stall holders set up colourful stands in the grounds of the former croquet club, where you can wander through the linked back yards of the shop fronts, while sampling tasty homemade treats and picking out a souvenir or two created by local artists, as the sound of live music echoes in the air.

-For visitors staying more than a few days, you can top up with fresh local produce and general supplies at the Tyalgum General Store, and "travel slow" when you hire an electric bike to explore the area.
+For visitors staying in the area for more than a few days, you can top up with fresh local produce and general supplies at the Tyalgum General Store.

 Upgraded with new skate facilities and a playground in 2017, the skate park has day picnic facilities with free electric BBQs, picnic tables, public toilets, and needless to say (but we will anyway), a stunning view to Mount Warning/Wollumbin.
 Norco Park, adjacent to the Oxley River, has a more cosy, peaceful feel, with older, but still serviceable picnic facilities.